At a Glance

 ✨Tip Number 3

 Network with current or former staff members if possible.
-They can provide insights into the school's culture and expectations, which can be invaluable during your application process.
+They can provide insights into the school's culture and expectations, which can be invaluable when tailoring your approach.

 ✨Tip Number 4

-Be ready to discuss how you would maintain high standards of cleanliness and safety on the premises.
-Prepare specific strategies or practices you would implement as a Site Manager.
+Be ready to discuss how you would maintain high standards of order and cleanliness on the premises.
+Think about specific strategies or systems you would implement to ensure everything runs smoothly.

 We think you need these skills to ace School Caretaker/Site Manager